 The assumptions in the best estimate are at the same level as assumptions in the price tariffs without any actuarial safety margin.
 To calculate the best estimate for longevity and mortality, the K2013 is used without any safety margin.
 The K2013 price tariff is based on common industry data and assessments from the Financial Supervisory Authority of Norway.
-To calculate the best estimates for invalidity and re-entry into work, the invalidity tariff is based on its own data without any safety margin.
-The tariff for longevity and mortality given best estimates was updated as of 01.01.2018 based on our own experience and reflects the observed trend in the insured population.
-Beyond this, no significant changes have been made to the assumptions used to calculate the technical provisions during 2018.
+To calculate the best estimates for invalidity and re-entry into work, the invalidity tariff is based on our own data without any safety margin.
+The tariff for long life and death based on best estimates was updated as of 01.01.2019 for men.
+Initial mortality is unchanged, but mortality rates were reduced according to the forecasts from Statistics Norway for life expectancy.
+Beyond this, no significant changes have been made to the assumptions used to calculate the technical provisions during 2019.
 The assumptions are assessed each year and updated as needed.